ddev/ddev/docs/users/step-debugging.md

 Every ddev project is automatically configured with xdebug so that popular IDEs can do step-debugging of PHP code.
 It is disabled by default for performance reasons, so you'll need to enable it in your config.yaml.

-xdebug is a server-side tool: It is installed automatically on the container and you do *not* need to install it on your workstation.
+xdebug is a server-side tool: It is installed automatically on the container and you do *not* need to install or configure it on your workstation.

 All IDEs basically work the same: They listen on a port and react when they're contacted there.
-So IDEs other than those listed here should work fine, if listening on the default xdebug port 9000.
+IDEs other than those listed here work fine, if they listen on the default xdebug port 9000.

 **Key facts:**